Kid-Friendly Cognitive Rigor Matrix Poster Set

 $12.99 for downloadable digital set of 4 posters

-In this 4-poster set, the learners can use the Hess Cognitive Rigor Matrix on their own and challenge themselves to "rock the rigor" while educators can print for their classrooms a complete Hess Cognitive Rigor Matrix of their choosing.
+In this 4-poster set, learners can edit the Hess Cognitive Rigor Matrix on their own and challenge themselves to "rock the rigor" while educators can customize and print for their classrooms a complete Hess Cognitive Rigor Matrix of their choosing.

 Now available ...